-CAFM-Blog.de | The Four Project Phases: Planning, Execution, Control, Closure
+CAFM-Blog.de | The four project phases: Planning, Execution, Control, Closure

 The four project phases: planning, execution, control, closure

-Project Management is a structured method for planning, executing, and managing complex projects.
+Project management is a structured method for planning, executing, and managing complex projects.
 It comprises four main phases: initiation, planning, execution, and closure.
 In the initiation phase, project goals are defined and resources are allocated.

-The planning phase involves the detailed elaboration of schedules, budgets, and risk management strategies.
+The planning phase involves the detailed development of schedules, budgets, and risk management strategies.
 During the execution phase, planned activities are implemented and continuously monitored.
 The closure phase is for evaluating project success and documenting lessons learned.

-Effective Project Management requires clear communication, regular progress checks, and adaptable strategies for managing unforeseen challenges.
+Effective Project management requires clear communication, regular progress checks, and adaptable strategies for managing unforeseen challenges.
 It is an essential component of modern organizational structures and significantly contributes to efficient resource utilization and goal achievement.

 Definition of Goals and Resources